-directly or indirectly holds the right to appoint or remove a majority of the directors of the Prospective Tenderer;
+directly or indirectly holds the right to appoint or remove a majority of the directors of the Prospective Investor;

-has the right to exercise, or actually exercises, significant influence or control over the Prospective Tenderer; and/or
+has the right to exercise, or actually exercises, significant influence or control over the Prospective Investor; and/or

 where a trust or firm would satisfy one of the first four conditions if it were an individual, any individual holding the right to exercise, or actually exercising, significant influence or control over the activities of that trust or firm.

+The Investor does not simultaneously carry out the activity of transmission system operator, distribution system operator, electricity market operator or Central Electricity Supplier on the territory of the Republic of Moldova.

 ( “Beneficial Owners”).

-Documentary Evidence: To comply with the above admissibility requirements the Tenderer shall submit the following documentary evidence:
+Documentary Evidence: To comply with the above admissibility requirements the Investor shall submit the following documentary evidence:

-a declaration under its own responsibility that the Tenderer complies with the conditions set forth in tendering documents, and that the information and documents submitted by the Tenderer are correct and accurate, in the form indicated in [Appendix 1];
+a declaration under its own responsibility that the Investor complies with the conditions set forth in tendering documents, and that the information and documents submitted by the Investor are correct and accurate, in the form indicated in [Appendix 1];

-decision on the registration of the enterprise and/or a commercial extract issued by the state registration authority or an excerpt issued by the competent public authority in the jurisdiction of the Tenderer, evidencing the registration of the Tenderer as a legal entity;
+decision on the registration of the enterprise and/or a commercial extract issued by the state registration authority or an excerpt issued by the competent public authority in the jurisdiction of the Investor, evidencing the registration of the Investor as a legal entity;

 a copy of the identity document of the administrator or legal representative of the investor and, if necessary, a copy of the identity document of his legal representative